VIEW OUR REPARATIONS TEACH-IN!

 TWO TIER MEMBERSHIP OPTIONS

-1. Exploratory Member: Everyone is welcome to join a meeting and try it out repeatedly, (after reading this “RJR Reparations Committee Description.”)
+1. Community Member: Everyone is welcome to join a meeting and try it out repeatedly, (after reading this “RJR Reparations Committee Description.”)
 No commitment required.

-2. Committee Member: For those who want to learn more about reparations and can commit to engaging in reparative actions (self-defined) and help with running the meetings and other tasks.
+2. Core Member: For those who want to learn more about reparations and can commit to engaging in reparative actions (self-defined) and help with running the meetings and other tasks.
+There is a couple of months trial period to see if membership at this level feels like a good match for all.
+(We limit our Committee Member size to 8 members due to the fact we make decisions based on consensus.)

 Contact Allen at email: firstname.lastname@example.org

-1. To keep the project sustainable, we ask that Committee Members take
+1. To keep the project sustainable, we ask that Core Members take

 turns participating in the tasks needed to run the monthly meeting (i.e.